 8322 1251 | yogaseeds.com.sg

 There are countless benefits of yoga for your body and mind.
-It’s a perfect exercise for this climate, you can escape to a nice cool place to exercise at any time of the day!
-So, now that you’ve got our list of go-to yoga studios in Singapore, here’s why you should give yoga classes a try.
+It’s great for this climate, as you can escape to a cool place to exercise any time of day!
+Now that you’ve got our list of go-to yoga studios in Singapore, here’s why you should give yoga classes a try.

 Yoga classes are for anyone.
 One of the key benefits of yoga is that you can do it at any age or stage.
 It’s well known to improve bone density, balance, flexibility and core strength.
 And it can also help with back pain, circulatory health and even help relieve menstrual cramps!
 So, whether you’re a certified human pretzel or can barely reach your ankles, yoga is a great option.